Home ยป Recipes ยป Popular ยป Baking

-Home » Recipes » Popular » Baking » Pumpkin Waffle Recipe With Pancake Mix (Easy Fall Breakfast)
+Pumpkin Waffles With Pancake Mix (Easy Fall Breakfast)

 top down view of pumpkin waffles on white plate with maple syrup

-Pumpkin waffles provide that delightful balance between the familiar comfort of a classic waffle and the cozy charm of pumpkin spice.
-If you love waffle recipes you may also want to try my Vegan Protein Waffle Recipe or my 3 Ingredient Protein Waffles.
+If you’re looking for other delicious recipes on how to cook waffles you may also want to try my Vegan Protein Waffle Recipe or my 3 Ingredient Protein Waffles.

-close up shot of a bite of homemade pumpkin waffles on a gold fork
+Close up shot of a bite of homemade waffles on a gold fork.

 BASIC INGREDIENTS YOU WILL NEED FOR THE PUMPKIN WAFFLE RECIPE WITH PANCAKE MIX